 Health Policy and Management (HPM) coursework can serve a variety of professionals — from clinicians to managers to policy leaders — across a range of healthcare areas, including hospitals and health systems, pharma/biotech, medical devices, health insurers, government agencies, think tanks, consulting firms and digital health.

 - Organizational Behavior and Management in Health Care (3 units)

 Health Policy and Economics Courses

 - Health Economics (3 units)

 Global Health offers students from different levels of public health background an opportunity to apply fundamental principles toward improving population health at a global level.
 Through diverse courses taught by global health faculty from UC Berkeley and UCSF Global Health Sciences, students gain a trans-disciplinary perspective of how global challenges are being addressed in the field across public health and health science disciplines.
 Students will be trained on how to integrate new knowledge with their professional and personal experiences.

 - Global Health Ethics

 The intersection of Epidemiology, Infectious Disease, and Regulatory Science involves the study of factors that determine the distribution of health and disease in human populations.
 The infectious disease curriculum is designed to emphasize the biology and molecular biology of host-pathogen interactions, while regulatory science focuses on global standards of health practice, product regulation, and public health innovation.

 – Outbreak Investigations

-The Community Health Science study track offers a combined study of populations, including historically marginalized groups, to include ethnic, gender, sexual orientation, and socioeconomic status, drawing upon epidemiological, anthropological and demographic research.
+Community Health Sciences offers a combined study of populations, including historically marginalized groups, to include ethnic, gender, sexual orientation, and socioeconomic status, drawing upon epidemiological, anthropological and demographic research.
 This track encompasses the use of digital tools, mass communication, behavioral determinants of population health, exposure to evaluation tools, and real-world practice with survey methods in addressing population needs.

 – Mass Communication in Public Health